 If the issue persists for longer than one minute, contact us.

-Issue: I’m seeing an error message reading “Connection lost.”
+Issue: I’m seeing an warning message reading “Connection interrupted”

 - In your computer's system tray, right-click DISCO Agent and then click Exit Agent.